zenigataphp/http/README.md

 $runner->run();
 ```

-When a middleware or route handler is declared as a string (class name or service identifier), the dispatcher and router will ask the container to resolve it.
+When a middleware or handler is declared as a **string (class name or service identifier)**, the dispatcher and router will ask the **container** to resolve it.
-If the container does not contain the entry, Zenigata HTTP falls back to reflection-based instantiation via `ReflectionHelper`.
-This mechanism only works for classes that have no required constructor dependencies.
+If the container does not contain the entry, Zenigata HTTP falls back to **reflection-based instantiation** via `ReflectionHelper`.
+This mechanism only works for classes that have **no required constructor dependencies**.

 This approach allows **lazy loading**, **dependency injection**, and **testability** while keeping middleware configuration declarative.